 The research of finance professor Mariano Massimiliano Croce focuses on asset pricing in general equilibrium models in which there is uncertainty about the long horizon perspectives of the economy (growth news shocks).

-He has published in leading academic journals such as, for example, The Journal of Political Economy, The American Economic Review, The Journal of Finance, The Review of Financial Studies, and The Journal of Monetary Economics.
+He has published in leading academic journals such as The Journal of Political Economy, The American Economic Review, The Journal of Finance, The Review of Financial Studies and The Journal of Monetary Economics.

 He received his PhD in economics from New York University and master’s and bachelor’s degrees in economics from L. Bocconi University, Milan.